 Page 2 of 47

-A recent survey of Signal AI, which offers a decision augmentation platform infused with AI, interviewed 1,000 C-suite executives in the U.S. for the study.
-The report found 85% of respondents estimate upwards of $4.26 trillion in revenue is being lost because organizations lack the ability to make the best decisions and fast.
+A recent survey of Signal AI interviewed 1,000 C-suite executives in the U.S. for the study.
+The report found 85% of respondents estimate upwards of $4.26 trillion in revenue is being lost because organizations lack the ability to make the best decisions in a timely manner.

-What are the biggest barriers to decision making?
+What are the significant barriers to decision making?

 44% Overwhelming amounts of data